Garfield: System Support for Byzantine Machine Learning: Performance Evaluation

-In the following, we first describe the settings we use and the baselines we compare \system{} against.
-Then, we show the convergence rate and throughput of \system{} in a Byzantine and a non--Byzantine environments.
-We defer more experiments to the supplementary materials.
+We first describe the settings we use and the baselines we consider.
+We then show micro-benchmarks for the GARs we implemented, followed by large--scale experiments, evaluating \system{} using the applications given in the previous section.